alexmercerind/flutter_audio_desktop/README.md

 // Note: You must provide new IDs to additional instances. var audioPlayer = new AudioPlayer(id: 0);

+// See a list of available system audio devices.
+// You can then change the device with setDevice,
+// and the ID included in the returned map.
+Map<String, dynamic> result = await audioPlayer.getDevices();

 // Load audio file
 audioPlayer.load('/home/alexmercerind/music.mp3');